 10. Anything that warns against it in the care label — If the care label says don’t dry in the clothes dryer, then don’t do it.
 The item will likely suffer damage in the appliance and could potentially be a fire hazard too, so don’t ignore it.
 See our guide on what do laundry symbols mean for more guidance.

-For more washing tips, tricks, and how-tos, check out our guides on the best washing machines, when you should and shouldn't use the quick wash setting and why you really shouldn't use your washing machine as a hamper and 15 things you should never put in a washing machine.
+For more washing tips, tricks, and how-tos, check out our guides on the best washing machines, when you should and shouldn't use the quick wash setting, why you really shouldn't use your washing machine as a hamper and 15 things you should never put in a washing machine.